-2.4.1 Tropical Weather Outlook
+2.4.2.
+Tropical Weather Outlook

-The tropical weather outlook will be prepared once daily by RSMC tropical cyclones, New Delhi throughout the year.
-It will be transmitted on the GTS at 06 UTC every day.
-The outlook covering the North Indian Ocean indicates possible development of tropical depressions over the sea.
-The probability of cyclogenesis (formation of depression) is given for the day 1, day 2, day 3, day 4 and day 5 since 18 April 2018 over the Bay of Bengal and Arabian Sea.
+The tropical weather outlook is prepared once daily by RSMC tropical cyclones, New Delhi throughout the year.
+It is transmitted on the GTS at 06 UTC every day.
+The outlook covering the North Indian Ocean indicates possible development of tropical depressions over the Sea.
+The probability of cyclogenesis (formation of depression) has been extended from 3 to 5 days since April 2018 over the Bay of Bengal and Arabian Sea.
 The terms used are (i) NIL (0%), LOW (1-25%), FAIR (26-50%), MODERATE (51-75%) and HIGH (76-100%).
 An example of this bulletin is given below.
-It includes the description of convective clouds over region and the satellite imagery of the day with probability of cyclogenesis for next 24 hours in addition to above.
-An additional Tropical Weather outlook will be transmitted again through GTS at 1500 UTC based on 1200 UTC observations when a depression is located over the north Indian Ocean region.
-The additional bulletin will be issued as and when felt necessary by RSMC, New Delhi
+It includes the description of convective clouds over the region and the satellite imagery of the day with probability of cyclogenesis for next 24 hours in addition to above.
+Tropical Weather outlook will be replaced by Special Tropical Weather Outlook when a depression is located over the north Indian Ocean region based on 0000, 0300, 0600, 1200 and 1800 UTC observations or at any other synoptic hour depending upon the development of depression.
+The additional bulletins will be issued as and when felt necessary by RSMC, New Delhi.

-Examples-1 (Tropical Weather Outlook)
+Examples-2 (Tropical Weather Outlook under normal situation)